aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/introduction-to-linq-reporting-engine/_index.md

 1. The expressions are sequentially evaluated against a passed data source object.
 1. The results of the expressions are processed by the engine according to their roles.
-1. The corresponding tags are replaced with appropriate contents.
+1. The corresponding tags are replaced with appropriate content.

 While composing expressions, you can use a subset of C# language that satisfies [C# Language Specification 5.0](http://www.microsoft.com/en-us/download/details.aspx?id=7029).
 Common reporting data manipulations such as grouping, sorting, and others are included in the expression syntax in the form of [IEnumerable&lt;T&gt;](http://msdn.microsoft.com/en-us/library/9eekhta0\(v=vs.110\).aspx) extension methods.
 LINQ Reporting Engine gained its name because of this feature.